MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 * [free] 404 Redirect.
 Redefine where user should be redirected when page does not exist.
 Find out more from [How to redirect on WordPress 404 error](https://aamplugin.com/help/how-to-redirect-on-wordpress-404-error);
 * [free] Access Denied Redirect.
 Define custom redirect for any role, user or visitors when access is denied for restricted area on your website;
 * [free] Manage Metaboxes and Widgets.
 Filter out restricted or unnecessary metaboxes and widgets on both frontend and backend for any user, role or visitors.
 Find out more from [How to hide WordPress metaboxes & widgets](https://aamplugin.com/help/how-to-hide-wordpress-metaboxes-and-widgets) article;
-* [paid] Manage Access Based On Geo Location or IP.
+* [paid] Manage Access Based On IP Address or Referred Domain.
 Manage access to your website for all visitors based on referred host, IP address or geographical location.
-Find out more from [How to manage access to WordPress website based on location](https://aamplugin.com/help/how-to-manage-access-to-wordpress-website-based-on-location) article;
+Find out more from [How to manage access to WordPress website by IP address](https://aamplugin.com/help/how-to-manage-access-to-wordpress-website-by-ip-address) article;
 * [paid] Monetize Access To You Content.
 Start selling access to your website content with premium [E-Commerce](https://aamplugin.com/extension/ecommerce) extension.
 Find out more from [How to monetize access to the WordPress content](https://aamplugin.com/help/how-to-monetize-access-to-the-wordpress-content) article;
 * [free] Multisite Support.
 Sync access settings across your network or even restrict none-members from accessing one of your sites.
 Find out more from [AAM and WordPress Multisite support](https://aamplugin.com/help/aam-and-wordpress-multisite-support);
 * [and even more...]
 Check our [help page](https://aamplugin.com/help) to learn more about AAM